Soyle-Productions/soyle-stories-user-manual/how do I.../include/a character in a scene.md

+# How do I include a character in my scene?
+Including characters in your scene allows you to track which characters are present in the scene you're writing.

-To include a character in a scene, assuming you've created a scene and a character:
+## To include a character in a scene, assuming you've created a scene and a character:

 1. Open the Scenes List Tool
 2. Right-click the scene you want include a character